OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial.md

 > [!TIP]
 > If you've already completed the [Build an Excel task pane add-in](../quickstarts/excel-quickstart-jquery.md) quick start using the Yeoman generator, and want to use that project as a starting point for this tutorial, go directly to the [Create a table](#create-a-table) section to start this tutorial.
 >
-> If you want a completed version of this tutorial, head over to the [Office Add-ins samples repo on GitHub](https://github.com/OfficeDev/Office-Add-in-samples/tree/main/Samples/tutorials/excel-tutorial).
+> If you want a completed version of this tutorial, visit the [Office Add-ins samples repo on GitHub](https://github.com/OfficeDev/Office-Add-in-samples/tree/main/Samples/tutorials/excel-tutorial).

 ## Prerequisites